Weather

 section.
 Think of a rounded bulldozer blade scraping along the ground lifting

 the warmer air in front of it up and displacing it.
-OK.
-We know what rising air
+OK, we know what rising air

 means.
 The warmer air probably has a reasonable content of invisible water